oresat/oresat-star-tracker-software/README.md

 # OreSat Star Tracker Software

-This is a modified version of [OpenStarTracker], originally developed by Andrew Tennenbaum at the University at Buffalo.
-Some of the information below comes from the original README file in the [OpenStarTracker repo].

 Like all OreSat software projects it is built using OLAF (OreSat Linux App Framework), which it built ontop of [CANopen for Python].
 See the [oresat-olaf repo] for more info about OLAF.